pingcap/docs-cn/tidb-lightning/tidb-lightning-configuration.md

 # TiDB Lightning Configuration

-This document provides samples for global configuration, task configuration, and TiKV Importer configuration in TiDB Lightning, and describes the usage of command-line parameters.
+This document provides samples for global configuration and task configuration, and describes the usage of command-line parameters.

 ## Configuration files